As a commercial office tenant, your lease has many details that can potentially affect your business—not the least of which are the legal nuances.

 How do I ask for an SNDA?

-In my experience, asking your landlord for an SNDA is not easy.
+Asking your landlord for an SNDA is not easy.
 Landlords have to ask their lenders for permission to grant an SNDA and many lenders will only do so for large tenants.
 From a business point of view, the lender doesn’t want small tenants impeding a bigger future project.

 That doesn’t mean you shouldn’t ask.
 But given all the factors involved, your real estate advisor can help evaluate your situation, decide whether you should ask for an SNDA and outline the best strategy to do so.